 - Individual Supervision: This is an essential training mode for thesis preparation, with required Thesis 1 (A) and (B) courses, as well as optional meetings held outside regular classroom hours by appointment.

 - Practicum: The customs practicum features lectures, workshops, and seminars, and involves visits to regional customs, policy implementation/enforcement, examination, and other management issues.
 The practicum also involves the presentation of a paper and an additional opportunity to attend workshops led by the Japanese Customs teaching staff.
-AGU houses the WTO Research Center (WRS) for international trade and WTO issues, which was established in 2003 and is located on Aoyama Campus.
-WRS studies the benefits of trade as it relates to safety, environment, and cost/price issues in the context of the world economy.
-This center is open to scholars pursuing WTO, FTA/EPA, or other related issues to enhance their research work.

 - Field Trips: During the field trips, scholars visit private firms, public offices, and cultural sites to acquire practical knowledge and a feeling for the Japanese economy and society.
 In the program, we try to present scholars with the contrasting realities of the Japanese economy.

-The following courses are offered during 2022-2023.
+The following courses are offered during 2024-2025.
 Please bear the notes in mind as follows;

 1. A minimum of 30 credits is required to graduate.